IvanaPavlu/2D_EFDA_Cu_Zn/README.md

     - review_code.R: the file to reproduce figures from the paper;

-    - Initially_proc_data.csv: .csv file with the raw underlying data;
+    - Initially_proc_data.csv: .csv file with the whole set of raw underlying data;

     - Cu_arithmetic_new.csv*, B_Cu_geometric.csv*: B-spline coefficients for the Cu arithmetic and geometric marginals.
 These B-spline coefficients, combined with a proper B-spline basis (in review_code.R), result in the L^2_0 representation of the given marginals.

     - B_overall_kutna_hora.csv*, B_overall_plzen_sever.csv*, B_overall_rakovnik.csv*, B_overall_usti_nad_orlici.csv*: the bivariate B-spline representation (not decomposed) of a sample of specific districts.

 *The smoothing of the raw data and its decomposition was performed using the codes in https://github.com/skorst01/Bivariate-Compositional-Splines.
-The choice of parameters is specified in ...
+The choice of parameters is the following:

+- domain = [0.588, 4.593] x [1.457, 5.665] (Cu x Zn)
+- k = l = 2,
+- p = q = 1,
+- g = h = 5,
+- rho = 0.5

+The knots for the analysis were chosen equidistantly over the marginal domains.

+To produce a minimal reproducible example, please go to https://github.com/skorst01/Bivariate-Compositional-Splines where you can find raw data for individual districts.